Kezzryn/Advent-of-Code/2016/README.md

 - **Future Fun:** Decode the program and write it as a native function.

 ### [Day 13](Day%2013) - A Maze of Twisty Little Cubicles
 - **Problem:** Nifty.
-A maze to solve, but this time we get a forumala to generate our maze, rather than the maze as input.
+A maze to solve, but this time we get a formula to generate our maze, rather than the maze as input.
-- **Solution:** I pulled the code from [2022 Day 12](../2022/Day%2012/) and added in a generator with our maze forumula.
-I took a look at the C# `BitArray()` object, but it didn't have any ways to sum or total the bits with it so, before I went and wrote a simple `foreach` loop, I googled "counting bits".
+- **Solution:** I pulled the code from [2022 Day 12](../2022/Day%2012/) and added in a generator with our maze formula.
+I took a look at the C# `BitArray()` object, but it didn't have any ways to sum or total the bits with it so, before I went and wrote a simple `foreach` loop, I Googled "counting bits".

   [What dark magic is this?](http://graphics.stanford.edu/~seander/bithacks.html#CountBitsSetParallel) I have no idea how or why that works, but it does.
 I asked Chat GPT to [explain it to me.](Day%2013/Fast%20Bit%20Counting.txt)